nszczerba99/nszczerba99.github.io/_projects/(1) Spotify Redesign.md

 {% include poll_results.html images=false title="Liked Songs filters" source=site.data.projects.spotify.liked-songs-res %}

-{% include poll_results.html images=true title="New podcast look" source=site.data.projects.spotify.podcast-icons-res %}
+{% include poll_results.html images=true title="Podcast new look" source=site.data.projects.spotify.podcast-icons-res %}

 As shown above, the winners tuned out to be:
-- Version 1 of *Liked Songs* filters
+- Version 2 of *Liked Songs* filters
 - Version 2 of the new podcast look.

 Additionally, there were several comments on other design aspects.
 The "Choose what to see" panel on the Home screen received a lot of praise.
 However, it was suggested that the separation of podcasts and music still needed improvement, with recommendations to create separate Home and Search for these two categories.